kellan/laughingmeme/_posts/asides/2005-02-24-im-just-linking-to-this-now-as-ill-be-on-the-road-tomorrow.md

 ---
 id: 2842
-title: 'I&#8217;m just linking to this now, as I&#8217;ll be on the road tomorrow'
+title: 'Im just linking to this now, as Ill be on the road tomorrow'
 date: '2005-02-24T18:06:44+00:00'
 author: Kellan
 layout: post